reyanshmishra/Rey-MusicPlayer/README.md

 The awesome Music Player includes a lot of features some of them are mentioned below.

-- Shake to go to the next song.
-- Choose from 5 different fonts to make UI as you want.
-- Strips views in the songs list, you can enable disable as per your need.
-- Play your music in full screen mode.
-- Eight different scroll view for the layouts animation change as per your need.
 - Sort music files in six different ways.
 - Search as per Song, Albums and Artists.
 - Share your favorite songs with your friends directly from nowplaying or from anywhere in the app.